MahmoudMohamedAli/Software_Design_implementation/README.md

 # Software_Design_implementation
-this repo used to implement software design in c plus plus
+this repo is used for  implementing software design in c plus plus